Pupil Voice (School Council)

 Our first job as School Council members was to carry out questionnaires to ask children what Sports Clubs they would like to take part in during lunchtimes.
 We took our questionnaires into the playground and ensured everyone who wished to vote had their say.
 These votes were passed onto Miss Bi to ensure our voices were heard.

-On Tuesday 23rd January 2018, the School Council visited the Birmingham City Council House.
+In January last year, the School Council visited the Birmingham City Council House.
 We had a tour around the building to see where the Birmingham City Councillors carry out all of their important work.
 We were lucky enough to see the Lord Mayor of Birmingham Councillor Anne Underwood.
 We were then even able to sit in her chair and have our photo taken!

 In the Summer Term, we will also be visiting the Houses of Parliament in Westminster.
 We will have a tour of Houses of Parliament where we will be able go into the House of Commons and the House of Lords and take part in a workshop to help us develop our skills of being successful School Councillors.